VengadeshRaj/studenthub-tanstack-eco-system/README.md

 This repository contains both the client-side and server-side code for a **Student Record Management** application.
 The application allows you to **view existing student records, add new students, and view detailed student information**.
 It is developed using **React JS** for the frontend and **Node JS** for the backend.

+This CRUD application is mainly focused to understand features offered by **Tanstack Query**

 ## Prerequisites:

 - **Node.js** installed on your system.